-Arnaud Maurel is a third-year PhD student in the Department of Political Science at Columbia University.
-He specializes in comparative politics, political economy, and political methodology, with a regional focus on Western Europe.
+Arnaud Maurel is a third-year Ph.D. student in the Department of Political Science at Columbia University.
+He specializes in comparative politics, political economy, and political methodology, with a regional focus on western Europe.
 His research primarily investigates the micro and institutional foundations of public debt crises.
 His current projects include a formal model of strategic default and an empirical study of the impact of tax evasion scandals on preferences for redistribution.

 Arnaud Maurel received his B.A.
-(Cum Laude) and his M.A. in Political Science (Summa Cum Laude) from Sciences Po Paris.
-Prior to coming to Columbia, he worked as a Postgraduate Fellow at New York University, and as a statistical analyst at the O.E.C.D.
+(Cum Laude) and his M.A. in political science (Summa Cum Laude) from Sciences Po Paris.
+Prior to coming to Columbia, he worked as a postgraduate fellow at New York University, and as a statistical analyst at the O.E.C.D.